alphalemon/alphalemon-docs/cookbook/add-custom-route.rst

 Add a custom route outside the CMS
 ==================================
-AlphaLemon CMS automatically creates a Symfony2 route for each page you add to your website and uses a permalink to describe the page link.
+AlphaLemon CMS automatically creates a Symfony2 route for each page that you add to your website and uses a permalink to describe the page link.

-In addiction each route cab be translates for each language of your website.
+In addition, each route can be translated for any language used on your website.

 This approach could be a limit when you want to add a page managed by an action from a custom controller.

-Since AlphaLemon CMS Release Candidate 2, this gap is covered in an elegant way, in fact, when you deploy your website, AlphaLemon CMS creates the base views for each theme's template, then you just need to extend one of them and inject some elaborated data in a custom action.
+Since AlphaLemon CMS Release Candidate 2, this gap is covered in an elegant way.
+In fact when you deploy your website, AlphaLemon CMS creates the base views for each theme's template, then you just need to extend one of them and inject additional data in a custom action.

 The project
 -----------
-We are going to add a custom route to display on a web page the details related to a generic product.
+We are going to add a custom route to display the details related to a generic product on a web page.

-We will fetch this information from a database, using **Doctrine ORM**, to demonstrate how AlphaLemon CMS, which is powered by **Propel ORM**, simply sits beside your website and let you choose the tools you feel better, without obey you to use something you don't want to use.
+We will fetch this information from a database, using **Doctrine ORM**, to demonstrate how AlphaLemon CMS, which is powered by **Propel ORM**, simply sits beside your website and allows you to choose the tools you feel most comfortable with, without you having to use something you don't want to.

 The webpage layout will be one of the templates that comes with the **BootbusinessThemeBundle** and the data fetched from the database will be displayed into some template's blocks.